 There is a faith that if a childless couple wants to be blessed by a child they should visit this temple.
 The lady should take a bath in the pond and then trek up the plateau to this temple.
 As she reaches the temple, she feels sleepy.
 And when she falls asleep, she dreams of a loving woman blessing her.
 And thereafter the couple’s wish for a child is fulfilled.

-Mahashivratri is celebrated at a grand scale in Avani.
+Mahashivratri is celebrated on a grand scale here.
 A Rath Yatra is held during Mahashivratri that starts from the courtyard of the Ramalingeshwara Temple.
-Thousands of people from nearby villages and towns gather in Avani during this time to witness and be part of the festival.
+Thousands of people from nearby villages and towns gather here during this time to witness and be part of the festival.

-Avani is a small village, and it falls in the Mulbagal taluk.
+This village falls in the Mulbagal taluk.
 There are no train stations within 10 km of the village.
 It is best reached by direct buses from all the nearby cities including Bangalore.
 Also, self-driving is another great option to reach here.
 Sri Narasimha Bharati IV of the Sringeri Sharada Peetham had established a new Matha here.
-And installed one of his Shishya’s or disciples as the head of the new Matha.
-This can also be visited along with the Ramalingeshwara group of temples.
+And installed one of his Shishya or disciples as the head of the new Matha.
+This can also be visited along with the main destination.

-Overall, Ramalingeshwara Group of Temples in Avani are a great place for the spiritual soul, the architecture lovers, and tranquility lovers.
+Overall, it is a great place for the spiritual soul, architecture lovers, and tranquility lovers.
 For those who love ancient temples or heritage sites.
 And for those who get intrigued by the legends associated with temples.
 As well as anyone who is looking for a peaceful offbeat destination.
 Being a bit of all of the above, they made a perfect destination for us.

 This is a guest post by Neha.
-She and her husband Abhishek are travel enthusiasts & travel bloggers by passion and software engineer by profession.
+She and her husband Abhishek are travel enthusiasts & travel bloggers by passion.
+Neha is a Software Engineer by profession.
 They travel with their little daughter far and wide, sharing their experience through their travelogue Revolving Compass.
 They are spreading their love for travel through all their social media platforms as well.
 You can connect with them on Facebook & Twitter.